DavidQiC/IS2545_DELIVERABLE_2/README.md

 }
 ```

->FUN-CITY-LOCS.
+### 3. FUN-CITY-LOCS.
 The program shall simulate a City with four locations: The Cathedral of Learning, Squirrel Hill, The Point, and Downtown.
 The following enum types makes it sure there are only four locations can be traveled.

 ```java